 But these are two negative statements.
 Let’s see what happens if I turn them around and make them more positive:

-- I do like spending money on things I need.
+- I like spending money on things I need.

-- I do care more about people, ideas and feelings than I do about things.
+- I care more about people, ideas and feelings than I do about things.

 Hey, that makes practicality sound positive.

-Now let’s see what happens if I turn practicality itself around, make it negative?
+Now let’s see what happens if I turn positive practicality around, make it negative?
 Oh dear!
 Thesaurus.com lists some awful antonyms: ignorance, inability, ineptness, stupidity, foolishness, unreasonableness and insanity.